ndy01/FCD-S22-62275/index.md

     <p align="center">Project Example by Teaching Assistant, Mitchell Foo</p>
 </p>

+**FCD S22 (62275)**

+This website can be used to view the Spring 2022 _Fundamentals of Computational Design_ final projects.
+The course is taught at the School of Architecture at Carnegie Mellon University (CMU).
+The Spring 2022 class has been responding to a prompt that began with the design of a parametrically-driven spaceframe that is responsive to natural light.

 ## Responsive Architecture

-This repository houses the final projects of student groups in _Fundamentals of Computational Design_&mdash; a course taught at the School of Architecture, Carnegie Mellon University (CMU).
-The Spring 2022 class has been responding to a prompt that began with the design of a spaceframe that is parametrically driven.

 One of the requirements of the spaceframe is that it be sited somewhere in the immediate surrounds of the _College of Fine Arts_ on CMU's campus.
 It must follow the description of a "spaceframe" structure.
 Students should consider at least one functional program to their pavilion&mdash; this could be as simple as an area to read or rest.